Lauderdale County man arrested for theft of over 30 catalytic converters

 Investigator Matt Burbank with the Lauderdale County Sheriff’s Office said they searched a home in the 300-block of Lauderdale County Road 267 Thursday and seized 31 converters that Minton obtained illegally in just the past week and a half.

-Minton was booked into the Lauderdale County Jail on a $31,000 bond.
+Minton was booked into the Lauderdale County Detention Center on a $31,000 bond.